VSRomanov/App__Movie_recommendations/README.md

 ## Description

-This project is a Flask app for a movie recommendation system that uses two types of [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) algorithms based on data of similar users.
-The algorithms used are recommendations by Pearson correlation coefficients and k-Nearest Neighbors (KNN) method.
-The app is deployed at the Heraku cloud (the small dataset): https://movie-recommendations.herokuapp.com/
+The goal of this project is to develop a Flask app for a movie recommendation system that offers a choice between two [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) algorithms based on movie similarities in user ratings.
+One option is the Pearson correlation coefficient, which measures the linear correlation between vectors of user ratings and recommends movies with similar rating vectors.
+The other option is the k-Nearest Neighbors (KNN) method, which identifies the k-nearest neighbors of a target movie in a multidimensional space of user ratings using cosine similarity and recommends the closest movie neighbors.
+Both algorithms have proven to be effective in providing recommendations based on user ratings.

+The app is deployed at the Heraku cloud (the "small" dataset): https://movie-recommendations.herokuapp.com/
 <br><br>

 ### MovieLens dataset